astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/06_upgrade-to-0-23.md

 This guide walks through the process of upgrading your Astronomer Enterprise platform from 0.16.x to [v0.23](https://www.astronomer.io/docs/enterprise/0.23/resources/release-notes), which is the latest minor version.

 A few notes before you start:
-- You must be on Astronomer Enterprise v0.16.x in order to complete this upgrade.
+- You must be on Astronomer Enterprise v0.16.x in order to complete this setup.
+If you are running a version of Astronomer that's lower than v0.16, submit a request to Astronomer Support.
+Our team will help you upgrade from your earlier version to v0.23.
 - The following setup is only for upgrading to the latest minor version.
 To upgrade to the latest patch version, read [Upgrade to a Patch Version of Astronomer Enterprise](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-astronomer).

 ## Step 1: Check Version Compatibility